swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > Explain why `-n` has this effect.
 >
 > > ## Solution
-> > The `-n` option specifies a numerical rather than an alphanumerical sort.
+> > The `-g` option specifies a sort on numberical value, rather than an alphanumerical sort.
 > {: .solution}
 {: .challenge}